collective/Collective/source/how_to_followcommits.rst

 How to follow commits
 =====================

-With svn collective you are used to follow commits (suscribed to the collective-checkins@lists.sourceforge.net mailing list).
+With svn collective you are used to follow commits (subscribed to the collective-checkins@lists.sourceforge.net mailing list).

 With github it can be achieved by using a private rss feed.